Credit Card Merchant Fees

 There are certain scenarios that will automatically trigger an interchange downgrade.
 Before you can avoid an interchange downgrade, you need to understand what’s causing them in the first place.

-Here are some of the most common reasons for interchange downgrades.
+Here are some of the most common for interchange downgrade scenarios:

 Delayed Authorization

-This is also known as a “stale” authorization.
-It occurs when too much time passes between the initial authorization and the credit card settlement.
+Also known as a “stale” authorization, this occurs when too much time passes between the initial authorization and the credit card settlement.

 Mismatched Authorization

-The sale amount must always match the authorization amount.
-Here’s an example to show you what I mean.
+The sale amount must always match the authorization amount

 Let’s say a customer buys $100 worth of merchandise at your brick and mortar retail store.
 You obtain the authorization that’s required to approve the transaction.
 But then the customer decides they don’t want to buy one of the items.
 This change brings the sale total down to $75.